SumayoSugaal/Scala_Repo/Readme.md

 <h3 align="center">this repository consists of lecctures and assignments of Scala</h3>

-- 🌱 I’m currently learning *Scala in Udemy*
+- I’m 📑currently learning *Scala in Udemy*

 <h3 align="left">Connect with me:</h3>
 <p align="left">